ilmax/site/content/posts/k3s-raspberry-tls/index.md

     32m         Normal    Requested            certificate/test-certificate-wrong                         Created new CertificateRequest resource "test-certificate-wrong-1"
     ```

-    From here you can see that I requested a certificate for a domain I don't own (example.com)
+    From here you can see that I requested a certificate for a domain I don't own (example.tech)

 ### Cleanup the test certificate

-If you successfully managed to get a certificate using the staging `ClusterIssuer`, now it's time to clean up the test certificate and the relative secret, the quickest way to do so is to delete the whole namespace:
+If you successfully managed to get a certificate using the staging `ClusterIssuer`, now it's time to clean up the test certificate and the related secret.
+The quickest way to do so is to delete the whole namespace:

 ```sh
 kubectl delete ns test-cert